goodindahhood/SPIS15-Project-Graphics-Philip-Ken/README.md

 Known Problems -
 1.)
 By removing lots of height or y pixel length, lines are created that move certain parts of the picture up 1 pixel
 2.)
 Removing lots of either x or y pixel length creates areas that don't blend well together

+**Examples**